Aurelian-C/React-Summary_App/src/markdowns/137__Adding_a_form.md

 # Adding a form

-When you receive an object through `props`, you can use a little trick to pass all the configuration data that you have in that object for a component by using spread `...` operator:
+When you receive an object through props, you can use a little trick to pass all the configuration data that you have in that object for a component by using spread `...` operator:

 ```react
 const Input = (props) => {